Shyrx/BLIND/report/report.md

 ## Video recognition

-Using OpenCV, the following algorithm is run on snapshot of the camera input taken on a given interval.
-Processing each frame would bring poor performances and would also not be useful since the result end result on the robotic side would be the same.
+Using OpenCV, the program captures snapshots of the camera input at a fixed interval, and feeds them to the algorithm described below.
+Snapshots are not taken for every frame of the video input, as that would hinder performances and be useless for the robotic side, which would not be able to process these inputs in time.

 ### Step 1: identification of the cones